Albert and Alberta Gator

-Albert Einstein Gator and Alberta Gator are the official mascots of the University of Florida in Gainesville, Florida.
+Albert Gator and Alberta Gator are the official mascots of the University of Florida in Gainesville, Florida.
 Costumed in plush, Albert and Alberta are Florida representations of American alligators, which are commonly found throughout the state of Florida.
-He was named after Albert Einstein.

 History

 The University of Florida fielded its first official intercollegiate sports team (football) in the fall of 1906.
 It adopted orange and blue as its official colors, combining the blue and white of the former Florida Agricultural College in Lake City with the orange and black of the former East Florida Seminary in Gainesville, the university's two oldest predecessor institutions.
 The football team did not initially have an official nickname or mascot, and was often referred to as the "Orange and Blue" or "Pee Wee's Boys," after the team's first head coach, Jack "Pee Wee" Forsythe.

 In 1908, local merchant Phillip Miller and his son Austin Miller, with no official sanction from the university or athletic association, selected the alligator as an emblem to represent the university on pennants offered for sale in Miller's Gainesville store.
 With the state of Florida being home to millions of alligators, the "gator" proved a popular choice among members of the student body, and the Florida football team began to refer to itself as the "Gators" during the 1911 fall season.

 A live alligator named Albert first appeared at football games during the 1957 season, and served as the mascot of the football team on the field before the costumed version of Albert became the mascot in 1970.
 He was joined by a female version, Alberta, in 1984.
 They often appear as a couple, but also appear alone.

 In 2015, UF announced that Albert and Alberta would receive new costumes.
 As far as cosmetic changes, the Gator pair's eyes were "opened more" and the block "F" was replaced by a stylized "F" used on other Florida Gator marketing.
 The primary focus, however, was to design costumes that were more lightweight and better suited for the students performing in Florida's hot weather.